stas-sultanov/media-assets/telemetry-client/power-platform-plugin/readme.md

 # Power Platform Plugin Demo

-This folder contains a sources of sample Microsoft Power Platform Plugin that demonstrates how to use the [Azure.Monitor.Telemetry](https://github.com/stas-sultanov/azure-monitor-telemetry) library to track and publish telemetry data.
+This folder contains sources of sample Microsoft Power Platform Plugin that demonstrates how to use the [Azure.Monitor.Telemetry](https://github.com/stas-sultanov/azure-monitor-telemetry) library to track and publish telemetry data.

 The demo is created for people with solid expertise in creating plugins for Microsoft Power Platform.